mskill/malika/labs_GitHub_GitHub1_Getting_Started.md

 ![image](images/commit_upload.png "Commit Uplaod")

-- Now, your file is uplaoded in the repository.
+- Now, your file is uploaded to the repository.

 ![image](images/check_change.png "Check change")

 ## Summary
-In this document you have learnt how to create a new repository, adding a new file, editing a file and uploading a file in a repository and commit the changes.
+In this document you have learned how to create a new repository, adding a new file, editing a file, and uploading a file in a repository and commit the changes.

 ## Author(s)
 <h4> Romeo Kienzler <h4/>